llallas/i210Final/README.md

 ### Key Takeaways

 We are doing this project to help us practice using the skills we are learning in class in a real life situation.
 We will be working on building a website as a team, which gives us a better understanding of the workflow process as well as figuring out the best tools available to streamline the production process.
+It is important to be able to have clean and easily ccesible code when working on a team so that everyone can communicate easily and stay on the same page.

 ### Core Webpages